ilkkamtk/monikanavajulkaiseminen/week4/02-wp-custom-db.md

 ### Simple plugin for liking posts

-Here is an example of a simple plugin that adds a like button to posts with shortcode.
-It sends the data with a form and adds the like to the database without JavaScript.
+Here is an example of a simple plugin that adds a like button to posts with [shortcode](https://developer.wordpress.org/apis/shortcode/).
+It sends the data with a form and adds the like to the database.

 Save the following to a file called `like-button.php` in the `wp-content/plugins/like-button` directory: